Whale of a job change for JPMorgan's Staley

 At BlueMountain, Staley will focus on cultivating relationships with clients and developing new strategies, the firm said, echoing the kind of talk about financial innovation that used to be routine at investment banks.

 Many bankers complain that regulations are making it harder to innovate.
-The new rules were put in place after a financial crisis that was fueled in large part by abuses of innovations such as securitization.
+The new rules were put in place after a financial crisis that was fueled in large part by abuses of innovations like securitization.

 Staley spent nearly 22 of his 34 JPMorgan years at its investment bank.
 He was a founding member of its equities business in the early 1980s.
 He later worked as CEO of its asset management unit, which includes its private bank.